 NOTE: I provide no guarantees for FSExport, the data output or its stability.

 And here is an example of the end result:

-The software shown in these screenshots is GRAF v8.4 (c) 1994-2005 Teledyne Controls Flight Data Company.
+The software shown in these screenshots is a rather old version of GRAF (v8.4) (c) 1994-2005 Teledyne Controls Flight Data Company (my former employer).

 NOTE: The pictures shown above are examples of how the data produced by FSExport can be viewed.
 However, the screenshots are extracted from commercial software which is rather expensive to purchase and therefore not available to the general simulation community :(